skip to main content

 PlanPriceDetails

-Although CenturyLink phone plans offer excellent sound quality, we find it to be on the pricey side and don’t recommend it as a standalone residential phone service.
+Although CenturyLink phone plans offer excellent sound quality, we can’t recommend it as a standalone residential phone service because we don’t know how much you will have to pay.

-Several landline phone providers offer similar sound quality and unlimited long-distance calls at a lower cost.
 If you’re looking for a standalone landline phone, we recommend checking out AT&T or Cox.
-Both of these providers offer a similar home phone plan with unlimited long distance for less than $30 per month, which is half of what you’ll pay for a standalone CenturyLink home phone line.
+Both offer a similar home phone plan with unlimited long-distance for less than $30 per month.

 CenturyLink home phone FAQ